-Whilst the government would like every child to study for the EBacc at Haydon we want to give all students the widest curriculum possible to suit their individual needs, as a result following the EBacc is not compulsory.
-However it is worth noting, when making choices, that these subjects are the ones most regularly asked for by the best colleges and universities.
-While students don't need to have studied all of these to go to university, having their GCSE mix steered towards the EBacc will help keep their options open and as such we recommend following the EBacc route.
-In order to follow the EBacc route students must select (alongside the core) History or Geography and a language.
+Whilst the government would like every child to study for the EBacc at Haydon, we want to give all students the widest curriculum possible to suit their individual needs.
+As a result, following the EBacc is not compulsory.
+However, it is worth noting, when making choices, that these subjects are the ones most regularly asked for by the best colleges and universities.
+While students don't need to have studied all of these to go to university, having their GCSE mix steered towards the EBacc will help keep their options open, and as such, we recommend following the EBacc route.
+To follow the EBacc route, students must select (alongside the core) History or Geography and a language.